-When conducting research, you might find a citation for an article that looks relevant to your research - this guide will help you find an article from a citation.
+When conducting research, you might find a citation for an article that looks relevant to your research - this guide will help you find an article when you know the article title and the name of the journal where it was published.

 1. If you have the citation of an article and you want to find a copy of it, using the journal title to find the article is typically the best way to go.
 NOTE: Each journal will look a little different, but the basic steps will be the same.